gh-efforts/dragonfly/README.md

 # Dragonfly

-## Project Name and Team Slack Handles

-- Project Name: Dragonfly
-- Slack Handle: hexcola

-Our team name is Diancun Tech, which is one of miners of Spacerace.

 ## Brief Project Description

 Dragonfly is a distributed docker registry based on Filecoin and IPFS network.
 The core concept is: